MooVC/MooVC/README.md

 ## Enhancements

-- Added a new async variant of ITransaction, called IAsyncTransaction.
 - Added a new Diagnostics namespace, intended to support a more scalable variant of passive information emission than that provided by the Logging namespace.
-- Added a new variant of ArgumentIsAcceptable that does not require a message.
+- Added a new variant of Ensure.ArgumentIsAcceptable that does not require a message.
-- Added new Min and Max extensions for DateTimeOffset
+- Added new Min and Max extensions for DateTimeOffset.
 - Annotated extensions to better support static analysis for null state.
 - Created new contextual resource files and migrated resources from centralized resource file.
-- Changed Paging to a Record type(**Breaking Change**).
+- Changed Linq.Paging to a Record type(**Breaking Change**).
-- Deleted ICredentialProvider from the Net namespace (**Breaking Change**).
+- Deleted Net.ICredentialProvider from the Net namespace (**Breaking Change**).
-- Deleted EmittedEventArgs<T> from the Persistence namespace (**Breaking Change**).
+- Deleted Persistence.EmittedEventArgs<T> from the Persistence namespace (**Breaking Change**).
 - Deleted the Logging namespace (**Breaking Change**).
+- Deleted the Transactions namespace (**Breaking Change**).

 ## Bug Fixes